Lathrecista asiatica festa

 Lathrecista asiatica festa known as the Australasian slimwing is a sub-species of Lathrecista asiatica, a dragonfly in the Libellulidae family, found only in Australia.

 Its range is coastal and adjacent inland in an arc from the Northern Territory to the southern Queensland border.
 It is a medium-sized dragonfly with a wingspan of 60-85mm, and is usually near rivers, streams, swamps and lagoons but at times can be far from water.
 The male has a black and yellow thorax with brown upper parts, and a reddish-orange abdomen with a black tip.
 The taxon has been assessed for the IUCN Red List as Least Concern.

+Etymology

+The genus name Lathrecista is derived from the Greek λαθραῖος (lathraios, "clandestine" or "hidden") and κίστη (kistē, "basket"), referring to the inconspicuous male appendages.

+The species name asiatica is derived from the Latin asiaticus ("Asian" or "of Asia").
+The original specimens of the species were collected in India.

+The subspecies name festa is derived from the Latin festus ("festive" or "adorned for a celebration"), referring to the bright colouration of the male.